hrydgard/ppsspp-site/docs/development/ppsspp-internals/feature-map.md

 - Loco Roco (all games and variants)
 - Pursuit Force (both games)
 - Puzzle Bobble Pocket (completely unnecessary!
 Just used for rotating sprites)
-- Namco Museum: Battle Collection (Pacman, more)
+- Namco Museum: Battle Collection (Pacman, more).
+This still exhibits a small bug (black patch on top of the ghosts)
+- One of the snowboarding games

+### Vertex culling / guardband

+- DTM Race Driver
+- Race Driver 2006
+- TOCA

 ### Vertex skinning/bones